 Our services don’t focus on one type of treatment or therapy.
 Instead, we offer pathways to recovery that use multiple proven and effective solutions for working on your goals.
 These include behavior therapy, solo and group counseling, intervention, and disorder treatment.

 Recovery is an ongoing process, and we specialize in aftercare and support.
 Detox is only the beginning, so we also help you with prescriptions and adjusting to a new life without depending on cocaine.
-This time can be stressful, and we are there to help you through, no matter what.
+This time can be stressful, and we are there to help you through it, no matter what.

 These are the core services that we know help our patients.
 But we offer many more specific services you might need.
 And we welcome all from any community, such as LGBTQ+, veterans, and college students.
-With our multiple program approach, we know we can help you.
+With our multiple-program approach, we know we can help you.

 How We Can Help with Cocaine

 Our approach is a little different from other centers.
-You won’t be locked in a room, mistreated or deprived of anything.
+You won’t be locked in a room, mistreated, or deprived of anything.
 We aren’t like that here.
 Instead, we offer a compassionate blend of one-on-one and group therapies to help you identify your issues and develop a plan for tackling them.
 Our specialized impact treatment team works with you on a personal plan that addresses your specific requirements.
 So, you will receive a range of therapeutic therapies with proven results.
 Our approach includes listening and supporting with care and compassion.